learn-co-curriculum/dsc-project-presentation-content/README.md

 What counts as slide content?
 Anything written or spoken during a presentation!
 Content includes everything from slide titles to the slide notes that guide your talk.
 There is no consistent formula for the perfect presentation every time.
 There are only guidelines for creating _better_ presentation materials, which you will review using our sample presentation slides.

-## Learning goals:
+## Learning Goals:

-- create a description of the example project's target audience
+- Create a description of the example project's target audience
-- connect the presentation components with a narrative arc
+- Connect the presentation components with a narrative arc
-- list the content sections that are expected in a data science presentation
+- List the content sections that are expected in a data science presentation
-- create an outline for the presentation
+- Create an outline for the presentation

 ## Describe the Target Audience